 "Burglary is the most frequently committed crime in the United States.
 By participating in Operation Identification you are taking one important step to protect your possessions from burglary and theft."

 How To Participate

-To participate in Operation Identification call the University Police Department and ask about borrowing an electric engraving tool.
-If they have one available, it can be picked up at the front counter at our main police station located at 706 Waterloo Road.
+To participate in Operation Identification call the University of North Alabama Police Department at 256-765-4357 and ask about borrowing an electric engraving tool.
+If we have one available, it can be picked up at the front counter at the police station in the basement of Keller Hall.
 There is no charge to use the engraver, however it must be returned within forty-eight hours.
 If an engraver is not available, they can be purchased at any hardware store at very little expense.

 Marked property is difficult for a burglar to dispose of - it can be traced to the rightful owner with relative ease.
 And, if a burglar is caught with marked property, it is solid evidence of possession of stolen goods.
 After Marking your property, make a list of your valuables, and keep a copy of the list in a safe place.
 If you should become a burglary victim, you will be able to quickly describe the stolen property from the list.
 This will be of great help to the police in their attempts to recover stolen property.
 Once property has been marked and a list made, display an Operation Identification sticker at doors and windows which might be used for entry.
 By advertising your participation in Operation Identification in this way, you are announcing that your valuable property has been marked and will be difficult for a burglar to resell.
 Often the presence of the sticker alone is enough to deter a burglar.